 About a year ago I wrote a post which outlined my ambitions for continuing the process of recovery from anorexia.
-I want here - nearly three years after my recovery began - to assess the extent to which I've managed to address the things which it then seemed crucial to come to terms with, and to ask whether there are new obstacles to a state and way of life that feels not just post-anorexic (i.e. still partially anorexic) but healthy and no longer too much defined by the past.
+I want here - nearly three years after my recovery began - to assess how fully I've managed to address the things which it then seemed crucial to come to terms with, and to ask whether any new obstacles have emerged between me and a physical state and way of life that feels not just post-anorexic (i.e. still partially anorexic) but healthy and no longer too much defined by the past.

 The four main issues I flagged up this time last year as problematic for me were:

 1. I knew I needed still to learn how to work less, and achieve a better balance between ‘work' and ‘life'.
-This is something I addressed last time less in the sense of my parents' possible influence, as I spoke of a year ago, than in the practical senses of truly valuing other things, and truly recognising the detrimental effects of post-anorexic (still semi-anorexic) thought and behaviour not only on ‘life' but also on work itself.
+This is something I also addressed in last month's post, less in the sense of my parents' possible influence (which was what I focused on a year ago) than in the practical senses of truly valuing other things, and truly recognising the detrimental effects of post-anorexic (still semi-anorexic) thought and behaviour not only on ‘life' but also on work itself.
 More generally, I asked a year ago how the sense of a need to be extraordinary (however illusory anorexia's response to that need) could be relinquished, or at least transposed into something more positive.